raae/queen.raae.codes/content/emails-queen/2022/02/27-this-week/index.md

 emojii: 🏝 🗓
 ---

-It's the week of Gatsby Conf 🎉
+It's the week of GatsbyConf 🎉

 A full day of talks all about Gatsby!
-And a day of workshops all about Gatsby!
+And a full day of workshops all about Gatsby!

 **Would you attend a watch party?**
 Reply with a "yes please," and I'll make it happen 🥂